- Oracle makes illogical comparisons between their offering and AWS.

 This article by Oracle has to be thoroughly read to be believed.
 It should come with its own laugh track.
 We cover this in detail in the article Oracle Writes the Most Stupid Article on Cloud Ever.

 How to Understand Oracle as Faux Cloud Versus AWS

-A while ago I investigated true cloud/SaaS versus faux cloud/SaaS.
+A while ago, I investigated true cloud/SaaS versus faux cloud/SaaS.
 What I discovered was shocking.
-The vast majority of particularly bigger companies that say they are cloud/SaaS are not.
+The vast majority of notably bigger companies that say they are cloud/SaaS are not.
 Salesforce, a company that started as cloud, now has restrictive cancellation clauses and other account control terms & conditions.

 Oracle = Account Control

 Oracle has always been based on restricting choice and account control.
 Without these terms and conditions managed by an army of nitpicking account managers who are closer to accountants and attorneys than technologists, find every possible angle to cut off options and “stick it” to the account.
 Therefore, It is difficult to swallow the cloud-washing of companies that have historically cut off options for customers as now cloud.
 It is like listening to a 20-year alcoholic telling you they are suddenly dedicated to sobriety.
 Taking a wait and see attitude is appropriate.

 AWS is set up for working over the web.
 They never knew anything else.
 Oracle isn’t.
 All this talk about Oracle in the cloud isn’t backed up by the numbers.
 Its a transition for them.